UK should only hold immigrants in detention centres for 28 days, inquiry says | Law-Order

 "The culture amongst G4S staff at Brook House was at times described to me by witnesses as 'toxic'.
 I have reached the same conclusion," Eves said.
 "I have rejected the narrative portrayed by both the Home Office and G4S in their evidence that the events at Brook House were primarily the result of a small minority of G4S staff."

-A Home Office spokesperson said the abuse of detainees at Brook House in 2017 was unacceptable, but that the government had made "significant improvements since then" and would endeavour "to ensure these events never happen again."
-A G4S spokesperson said: "We were appalled when, in 2017, a number of former employees acted in a way that was contrary to our values, policies and their training and for this we are sorry."
+A Home Office spokesperson said the abuse of detainees at Brook House in 2017 was unacceptable, but that the government had made significant improvements since then and would endeavour "to ensure these events never happen again".
+A G4S spokesperson said the company was "appalled" by the conduct of some of its former employees in 2017 and apologised.

+The G4S spokesperson said the company no longer runs Brook House, which is now run by Serco, or any other immigration removal centres.
+Lewis Kett, from the law firm Duncan Lewis which represented six former detainees, said the government should implement the report's recommendations to "prevent more needless suffering".

 But his government's flagship policy of sending asylum seekers to Rwanda has failed to get off the ground, with a legal challenge being heard by the Supreme Court next month.